Biography & Awards

 In March 2005 Sue left the BBC to pursue her wildlife photography career and she is now a professional photographer, represented by Getty Images.

 Sue’s adventures have taken her from camping at -40°C with Inuit hunters in the Arctic, working on Russian icebreakers on trips to the North Pole, and swimming with humpback whales in Tonga.
 Sue has also travelled extensively elsewhere, from the Russian Far East and Japan to Africa, South East Asia and throughout the South Pacific.
 Sue is passionate about the use of still and moving images to engage people’s interest in the natural world and often travels as a photographer, naturalist and lecturer for various prestigious travel companies.
-Sue also enjoys guiding tailor-made wildlife photography trips and in 2012 and 2013 is leading trips to the Antarctic, Costa Rica, Rwanda and Zambia.
+Sue also enjoys guiding tailor-made wildlife photography trips to help people improve their photography in an enjoyable, fun and non-competition environment.

 Further recognition of Sue’s work includes awards in the following competitions: International Photographer of the Year, International Garden Photographer of the Year, Travel Photographer of the Year, the Art Wolfe (Best of Festival) Award in the International Conservation Photography Awards, and Royal Photographic Society Silver Medal.

 In 2011 Sue published her first book 'Cold Places', featuring her favourite images from the last 15 years working in the Arctic and Antarctic, which coincided with a month-long exhibition at London's Getty Gallery, sponsored by Canon.
 You can hear Sue talking about her book with Jane Garvey on BBC Radio 4 Woman's Hour here.
-Sue was thrilled when Cold Places was recognised in the International Photography Awards last year, winning third place in the Nature books category.
+Sue was thrilled when Cold Places was recognised in the International Photography Awards, winning third place in the Nature books category and is now working on her second book.

-Further recognition of Sue’s work includes awards in the following competitions: International Photographer of the Year, Travel Photographer of the Year, the Art Wolfe (Best of Festival) Award in the International Conservation Photography Awards, and Royal Photographic Society Silver Medal.
+Further recognition of Sue’s work includes awards in the following competitions: International Garden Photographer of the Year, International Photographer of the Year, Travel Photographer of the Year, the Art Wolfe (Best of Festival) Award in the International Conservation Photography Awards, and Royal Photographic Society Silver Medal.

 However, the highlight of her career to date was to be invited to a reception with Her Majesty Queen Elizabeth II at Buckingham Palace in December 2011, in connection with her photography in the polar regions.

-Sue lives in North Wales, although she is more often to be found in some far-flung location.
+Sue lives with her husband Chris in North Wales, although she is more often to be found in some far-flung location.

 International Garden Photographer of the Year - Sue was recognised with a Special Award - New Shoots for her image “Wisteria Arch".